 It’s just a load of laundry.
 You can even handwash cloth diapers.

 Check out the cloth diaper podcast to listen to tales of laundry stories from mama’s who make it work in all sorts of situations.
+Or shop with me at Nest & Sprout, Canada’s newest cloth diaper retailer and baby boutique.

 Looking to know which cloth diaper is the best?
 I’ll stop you now because it doesn’t exist.
 Instead, these are my top three recommendations to get you going and learn about what might work for you.
 But really, just pick a diaper you love whether it’s the brand’s commitment to sustainability, the print, or the location of manufacture.